-The first step in more specifically working with ATC to develop a new DER interconnection requires the Customer to submit a completed DER Request Form (DERRF) to ATC.
+The first step in working with ATC to develop a new or modified DER interconnection to the ATC system requires the Customer to submit a completed DER Request Form (DERRF) to ATC.
 An example of the DERRF template is included in Appendix D.

 The Customer should submit a DERRF to ATC when addition of, change to or removal of any generating capacity interconnected to a distribution system that's part of an existing load interconnection where the resulting aggregate DER generating capacity is greater than or equal to 1 MW (including battery storage system(s)).
-A DERRF submittal is also recommended for each additional 500 KW (after the previous DER BVP assessment) and for any equipment changes that modifies an existing DER's ability to isolate for transmission faults.
-Refer to the ATC DER Planning Guide for more information on protection requirements for DERs.7
+A DERRF submittal is also recommended for each additional 500 KW (after the previous DER BVP assessment) and for any equipment change that modifies an existing DER's ability to isolate for transmission faults.
+Refer to the ATC DER Planning Guide for more information on protection requirements for DERs.